junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 systemd=true
 ```

-Open Windows terminal to restart wsl with the following command
+Open the Windows terminal to restart wsl with the following command.

 ```powershell
 wsl --shutdown
 ```

-then start wsl again with the command
+Then start wsl again with the command.

 ```powershell
 wsl
 ```

-then to install GridDB follow the installation instruction on [https://docs.griddb.net/latest/gettingstarted/using-apt/#install-with-apt-get](https://docs.griddb.net/latest/gettingstarted/using-apt/#install-with-apt-get).
+To install GridDB follow the installation instruction on [https://docs.griddb.net/latest/gettingstarted/using-apt/#install-with-apt-get](https://docs.griddb.net/latest/gettingstarted/using-apt/#install-with-apt-get).

 Run GridDB and check if the service is running.
 Use this command